hanabi/hanabi.github.io/docs/extras/special_finesses.md

 - Normally, players can perform any particular type of *Finesse* either by giving a clue or by playing a card without *Priority*.
 For example, it is possible to both do a *Layered Finesse* (by giving a clue) and a *Layered Priority Finesse* (by playing a card).
 - One exception to this rule is the *Certain Finesse*.
 When a player perform a *Certain Finesse*, it calls for a *Certain Discard*.
 However, when a player uses *Priority* to promise a card that could potentially be in their own hand, this should **not** induce a *Certain Discard*.
 The other players in this situation should just ignore the *Priority* and instead discard their chop card.
 (Doing it this way is much safer because it allow potential *Layered Finesses* as well as some slack for mistakes.)

-### The No-Information Double Finesse & The No-Information Double Bluff

-- Sometimes, a card that is two-away-from-playable is re-clued in order to initiate a *Finesse* or a *Bluff*.
-Most times, the clue will "fill in" or give extra information to the existing card.
-- Other times, the clue will give no information (e.g. re-cluing number 3 to an already known 3).
-In this situation, if it was merely a *Bluff*, it would be pretty low value.
-- Thus, by convention, a "no information" clue on a two-away-from-playable card **must** "get" at least 2 new cards (as opposed to a single *Bluff* that only gets 1 brand new card).
-- For example, in a 3-player game:
-  - Nothing is played on the stacks.
-  - Alice clues 3's to Cathy, which touches one 3, the red 3.
-  - Bob blind-plays blue 1.
-At this point, everyone knows that Alice has performed a *3 Bluff*, and from Cathy's perspective, her 3 can be any 3 at all.
-  - Cathy discards.
-  - Alice clues 3's to Cathy, which re-touches the red 3 (and gives no additional information to it).
-  - Bob blind-plays red 1.
-If this was a *3 Bluff*, then no-one would be promised the red 2.
-However, since no new information was given, it must be a *No-Information Double Finesse*.
-Bob sees that Cathy does not have the red 2, so he must have the red 2, and can blind-play it on his next turn.
-- Usually, a "no-information" clue conveys a *Double Finesse*.
-But you can also use it to perform a *Double Bluff* (or a *Double Half Bluff*).
-For example, in a 3-player game:
-  - Nothing is played on the stacks.
-  - Alice clues 3's to Cathy, which touches one 3, the red 3.
-  - Bob blind-plays blue 1.
-At this point, everyone knows that Alice has performed a *3 Bluff*, and from Cathy's perspective, her 3 can be any 3 at all.
-  - Cathy discards.
-  - Alice clues 3's to Cathy, which re-touches the red 3 (and gives no additional information to it).
-  - Bob blind-plays green 1.
-If this was a *3 Bluff*, then no-one would be promised the green 2.
-However, since no new information was given, it must be a *No-Information Double Finesse*.
-  - Cathy sees that Bob does not have the green 2, so she must have the green 2, so she blind-plays her *Finesse Position* card, and it is yellow 1 instead of green 2.
-  - Since two cards were blind-played (that did not match), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
-From Cathy's perspective, her 3 can (still) be any 3 at all.
-- The "no-information" principle can also be used to perform a *No-Information Layered Finesse* on the next player.
-(The next player will know that it is a *Layered Finesse* instead of a *Bluff* because some other more-useful clue could have been given to initiate the *Bluff*.)

 ### The Bad Touch Finesse (for 1's)